 The last day of the year is celebrated with Edinburgh’s Hogmanay on the 31st of December and carries into early January.
-This celebration is believed to have its roots with Mary Queen of Scots return from France in 1561.
-Usually, gifts are given to friends and family and visits throughout the day and night to celebrate the new year.
+This celebration is believed to have its roots in Mary Queen of Scot’s return from France in 1561.
+Usually, gifts are given to friends and family, and visits throughout the day and night to celebrate the new year.
 The idea of “first-footing” or being the first guest in the house for the new year is celebrated with gifts.
-Traditional gifts may include salt, coal, shortbread, whisky and black bun (fruitcake) to bring good luck to the household.
+Traditional gifts may include salt, coal, shortbread, whisky, and black bun (fruitcake) to bring good luck to the household.
 Hopefully, this good luck will carry into the new year.

 What clothing should I pack for a January trip to Edinburgh?